Check out the process in the video below, or read on for more detailed instructions.

 We can also change the shape to a circle and define a range.

 Finally, you can also use the Geopointe shape library to define the shape.
 They will add to the map as you select them in the list.
 Once satisfied with the shape, click Save Shape.

 If we click the Map button on the Restaurant record, we will see the marker representing the location of the Restaurant and the Delivery Area shape associated with that restaurant.

 Thats it!
 We’ve now created and populated a Shape Field on a custom object in our system.

 To edit saved shapes, simply click the shape on the map and then click the Edit option from the Actions drop down list.

 Shape Field Searching

-Now let’s perform a search to find all Restaurants within 0.5 miles of this Contact.
-On the map you can now see the location of the restaurants as indicated by the pin markers and the related Delivery Area.
+4. Click to run the data set search.
+You can now see the location of the restaurants as indicated by the pin markers and the related Delivery Area.